Nexum1/ION/README.md

 * GZIP Compression (Still faster than JSON)
 * And continually adding more!

-### Future ###

-I have set up the basics, and ION is still in early development stages today (21/06/2017), but I have very ambitious plans for it and believe it has some very useful applications.
-Especially where flexibility can be compromised for speed and size.
-Proposed features are kept in the issue tracker.

 ### Limitations ###

 Of course, speed and size advantages introduces some limitations.
-Great power comes with great responsibility!
+With great power comes with great responsibility!
 For example, changing the order of fields and properties in a model breaks deserialization in clients.
 This can however of course be overcome.
 ION comes with parity check as standard which can be enabled at a cost of 64 bytes per message, to make sure messages are deserialized with the same models.

 ### Contact ###